David123car7/VRC-SpinBottleGame/README.md

 - 2 table bases;
 - 4 table legs.

-(If you have in mind a certain design for the table you can contact me)

 ## Install instructions:

 - Is required the latest version of the VRCSDK3 and UdonSharp.